-Etgar: Means “challenge”- Specialty period, where campers have an opportunity to challenge themselves with different activities.
-For example, at URJ Camp Coleman in Cleveland, GA, campers can choose from Ropes Courses, Campscape (camp craft and garden), Israeli Scouts, Fishing, and Nature.
+Etgar (challenge): Specialty period, where campers have an opportunity to challenge themselves with different activities.
+For example, at URJ Camp Coleman in Cleveland, GA, campers can choose from ropes courses, campscape (camp craft and garden), Israeli Scouts, fishing, and nature.

-Tarbut: Means “culture”- campers participate in various activities.
-Campers can choose from Dance, Drumming, Drama, Krav Maga (self defense), Archery, Music, Songleading, Chess, and Comedy.
+Tarbut (culture): Campers participate in various activities.
+Campers can choose from dance, drumming, drama, Krav Maga (self defense), archery, music, song leading, chess, and comedy.

 Sports: Sports choices often include roller hockey, tennis, basketball, fitness, gaga, and more.

-Swim: Fun in the sun, and the pool and the lake!
+Swim: Fun in the sun, the pool, and the lake!

-Dinner Prep: Shower time right before dinner where everyone is in their cabins
+Dinner Prep: Shower time right before dinner.
+Everyone is in their cabins

-Evening Program: Campers participate in a program each unit with their unit, such as Minute to Win It, Pool Party, Israel Defense Force Night, and more.
+Evening Program: Campers participate in a program with their unit, such as Minute to Win It, Pool Party, Israel Defense Force Night, and more.

 Trip Days/Special Events at Camp: